 Specifically, climate change creates a number of challenges for the re/insurance industry and therefore for SCOR.
-Climate change is likely to impact the risks associated with SCOR's strategy, underwriting, investments and operations due to physical climate risks (e.g. effects of broad climate trends or "chronic" risks and the frequency and/or severity of natural catastrophes or "acute" risks), the creation of transition risks (due to the shift towards a low-Carbon economy) and through the potential to negatively impact SCOR's reputation.
+Climate change is likely to impact the risks associated with SCOR's strategy, underwriting, investments and operations due to physical climate risks (e.g. effects of broad climate trends or "chronic" risks and the frequency and/or severity of natural catastrophes or "acute" risks), the creation of transition risks (due to the shift towards a low-carbon economy) and the potential to negatively impact SCOR's reputation.

-As mentioned in Section B.3.3 - Internal Model contribution to the ERM framework, the risk categories reported in the Internal Model include, life underwriting and reserving risk, market risk including interest rate risk and currency risk, credit risk, and operational risk.
+As mentioned in Section B.3.3 - Internal Model contribution to the ERM framework, the risk categories reported in the Internal Model include, Non-Life and Life underwriting and reserving risk, market risk including interest rate risk and currency risk, credit risk, and operational risk.